 In the beginning, the serpent was sowing lies when he encouraged the first man and woman to eat from the tree of the knowledge of good and evil.
 One of the lies was this: If you know more, you’ll gain the life you want.

-I wonder if we buy the same lie today.
+I think we buy the same lie today.

-Jesus was a brilliant communicator and teacher, but he did not come primarily to give you more information.
+Even Jesus, who was a brilliant communicator and teacher, did not come primarily to give you more information.
 Not even more information about God.

 Jesus’ primary mission was to restore your union with God by giving you himself.

-Adam and Eve grasped godhood and ended up naked, ashamed, and without life.
-Jesus, the visible form of the invisible God, humbled himself, even to the point of being crucified naked on a tree.
-All so you and I might have union with him and live.
+Adam and Eve grasped for godlike knowledge (knowledge that could make them like God) and ended up naked, ashamed, and without life.
+Jesus, the visible form of the invisible God, gave himself so you and I might have union with him and live.

-He gives Himself to you.
+Jesus gives himself to you.
 Take.
 Eat.
 Drink.
 All of you.

 I’d love for you to add your thoughts!
-Where do you see knowledge (about God, life, etc.) getting in the way of living life with God?
-What role do you think information should play in our lives?
-Are there ways that information has helped you live more connected to God?
-If so, how?
+Where do you see knowledge (about God, life, etc.) getting in the way of life with God?
+What information has helped you live more connected to God?